kerinb/CS4400-Distributed-File-Server---Internet-Applcations/README.md

 *    A client that wishes to read a remote copy of a file from a file server will need to send a get() request.
 The client must provide JSON parameters:
 *        'file_id': file_id
-*        'file_server_id': server_id
+*        'file_server_id': file_server_id
 *    A client wishing to write to a remote copy of a file will send a post() request.
 The client must provide JSON parameters:
 *        'file_id': file_id
-*        'file_contents': file_contents
+*        'data': data

-<b>NOTE: There is no versioning in that any files written to on the server is overwritten </b>
-The file servers are hosted on ports 5001 +
+NOTE: There is no versioning in that any files written to on the server is overwritten The file servers are hosted on ports 5001, 5002 etc etc, which are passed in as environment variables at run time.

 ### Directory Server ###
 The directory server must be started of first, as the file server and locking server need to register themselves with it. the directory server is located at the default address: 'http://127.0.0.1:5000'.
 The Directory Server acts as a management server for the entire distributed file system.
 The Directory server maintains a record of the mappings of the client names and file mappings.
+The Directory server takes in a request by a client, and checks whether the file the client has requested exists on the file server
+If the file exists, the directory server returns the ip and port number of the file server to the client, where the client can make communications with the file server.
+The same works for a write operation also, but if the file doesnt exist on a file server, the round robin protocol is used to assign the file to a file server, that has the least files stored on it.

 The directory server also performs the following:
 * acts a registration system as mentinoed above for the file server and lock server